elusivecodes/FrostDateTime/README.md

 **Get Beat (Internet Swatch Time)**

-Get the internet swatch time beat in current timeZone.
+Get the internet swatch time beat in current time zone.

 The `beat` returned will be between *0* and *999*.